Running In Humidity: Why It’s Tougher + 10 Tips To Survive It

 Essentially, the thermal strain of running in the heat increases exponentially—not linearly—with an increase in humidity.

-But, above 40%, humidity rapidly increases the Heat Index because of the exponential relationship.
-For this reason, it’s not really possible to readily calculate the Heat Index on your own.
+But, above 40%, humidity rapidly increases the heat index because of the exponential relationship.
+For this reason, it’s not possible to readily calculate the heat index on your own.

-However, there are plenty of online calculators to do so, such as the one here.
+However, there are plenty of online calculators to do so using the relative humidity or dew point, such as the one here.

 A thermometer and humidity gauge.

-When you step outside your air-conditioned home to go for a run on a hot summer day with high humidity, it can feel like stepping into a tropical rainforest or the greenhouse at your local university or arboretum.
+When you step outside your air-conditioned home to run on a hot summer day with high humidity, it can feel like stepping into a tropical rainforest or the greenhouse at your local university or arboretum.

-Even just sitting around outside in weather like that can leave you feeling hot and sweaty in a matter of minutes.
+Even just sitting around outside in high heat and humidity levels can leave you feeling hot and sweaty in a matter of minutes.

 Add running to the mix, and you can quickly become uncomfortably overheated, if not dangerously so.